Financial Aid

 Minimum Units

 The number of units required to achieve full-time status, which results in the maximum amount a student may receive for an award, is at least 12.
-However, students may also receive funds for three-quarter time (9-11.5 units), half-time (6-8 units), and less than half-time (0.5-5.5 units) enrollment.
+However, students may also receive a prorated award for less than full-time enrollment.
 This enrollment classification applies to fall, spring, and summer, and the designation may differ from other departments on campus.

 Financial aid eligibility is based on the number of units a student is enrolled in.
 A student must be enrolled in six units to receive a Cal Grant, Federal Work Study, or a Federal Direct Loan, at least 12 units to receive the SSCG, at least 15 units to receive the maximum award amount for the SSCG, and they must be enrolled in at least one-half of a unit to receive a Federal Pell Grant.
 This enrollment classification applies to fall, spring, and summer, and the designation may differ from other departments on campus.
 Please note that financial aid is not disbursed in the winter term.
 Winter units are combined with spring units to determine enrollment status for financial aid.
 The combined winter and spring units are paid in the spring semester.